 The best mini pump for mountain bikes is:

 And even if you are running tubeless tires, having one in your bag or mounted on your bike is still equally important.
-If you’re out riding, always carry around a repair kit and this includes your mini pump.
+If you’re out riding, always carry a repair kit, including your mini pump.
 Having a patch kit and an extra tube is great as well.